MaterialFoundry/MaterialDeck_SystemTemplate/README.md

 * id: Change to a unique ID that represents the system (lower case only, no spaces)
 * title: Give the module a suitable title
 * description: Give the module a suitable description
+* version: Increment this when you make changes
 * authors: Add your personal data
 * esmodules: Change `materialdeck-template` to whatever you set the id to.
 For example: `./materialdeck-dnd5e.js`
 * relationships: Set the compatibility with the core Material Deck module